PacktPublishing/Comet-for-Data-Science/09/README.md

 # Comet for Natural Language Processing

-The following example performs sentiment analysis of some text extracted from Twitter.
+The following example performs sentiment analysis of Disneyland Reviews Dataset, available on Kaggle at (this link)[https://www.kaggle.com/datasets/arushchillar/disneyland-reviews]  and released under the  CC0: Public Domain license.

+The dataset contains  42,656 reviews of 3 Disneyland branches (- Paris, California and Hong Kong), posted by visitors on Trip Advisor.
+For each review, it also provides the rating, which ranges from 1 (totally unsatisfied) to 5 (satisfied).
+We group ratings into two categories: positive, if the rating is greater than 2, and negative, otherwise.
 The example compares a pretrained model and a custom model, and shows the results in Comet.

-As a use case, you will use the Twitter Sentiment Dataset, available on [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset?resource=download) and released under the Attribution 4.0 International (CC BY 4.0) license.

-The dataset contains 162,980 tweets, and for each tweet, it also provides the sentiment, which can be either negative (-1), neutral (0), and positive (+1).
-In our scenario, we will focus only on positive and negative sentiments, thus we will discard all the neutral tweets.

 ## Requirements
 * You need to create a `.comet.config` file and place it in this directory: